thealing/GameFramework/docs/README.md

 ## Systems Architecture

 ### Window System
-The framework employs a unified event-driven windowing system that abstracts platform-specific lifecycles:
+The framework provides a unified event-driven windowing system that abstracts platform-specific lifecycles:
 - **Event Loop**: Use `window_poll_event` to handle a variety of events including touch/mouse input, key presses, and window state changes (Resumed, Paused, Created, Destroyed).
 - **Unified Input**: Mouse clicks are mapped to `WINDOW_EVENT_TOUCH_*` events, providing a consistent interface for both desktop and mobile platforms.
 - **Platform Backends**: